 Introduction to Pandas

 Pandas is a Python library in Python that allows for you to easily work with tabular data that is often stored in Excel files or .csv files.
-It is often considered one of the most vital Python libraries for data analysis because of its ease of use.
+It is often considered one of the most vital Python libraries for data analysis because of its robust capabilities.
 There are other Python libraries that allow you to work with Excel data, such as XLSX and XLRD, which are leveraged by Pandas on the back end to interact with Excel spreadsheets.
 However, most tabular data is stored in .csv files, or Comma Separated Values files.
 There are other variations of this same structure (such as .tsv), but they all work the same.
-They use a special character to denote movement in the table to the next cell.
+They use a special character to denote change in the table to the next column and/or row.

 If you work with data at all or plan to in the future, becoming comfortable with Pandas early on will make your life a lot easier.
-There are other Python libraries that allow you to work with .csv files, such as CSV, but these are not the same as Pandas.
-Pandas has one large advantage over CSV.
+There are other Python libraries that allow you to work with .csv files, such as the CSV library, but these are not the same as Pandas.
+Pandas has one large advantage over the CSV library.
 It not only allows you to input .csv files into Python, it allows you to easily load them as DataFrames.

 Installing pandas is as easy as installing any other Python library.
 If you are working within a Jupyter notebook like this one, you can execute the following command within a cell: